emmarklein/Cheese-Project/README.md

    Automates the workflow, runs scripts and generates outputs with a single command.

 8. **`shinyapp.R`**
-   This R script includes code to launch a shiny app with all the figures.
+   R script that launches a shiny app with all figures from cheese.R.

 9. **`README.md`**
    This file!
 Provides an overview of the project.